 Behavior Expectation School Rule Based Upon CALIFORNIA EDUCATION CODE 1st Offense 2nd Offense Severe or Repeated THEFT/STEALI NG Be Responsible Students may not steal or attempt to steal school or private property.
 Students may not knowingly accept stolen property.
 Review and reteach expectations.
 Document in data base.
 Contact parent if necessary.
 Review and reteach expectations.
 Loss of privileges.
 Document in data base.
 Contact parent.
 Review and reteach expectations.
 Referral administration.
-Docum in data base.
+Docume in data base.
 Possible one to five-day suspension.
 Possible S referral.
-Contact parer ACADEMIC DISHO NESTY Be Responsible Review and reteach expectations.
+Contact paren ACADEMIC DISHO NESTY Be Responsible Academic dishonesty includes but is not limited to: cheating, copying from other sources (any internet site), homework, turning in work done by parents, projects, tests, notes, using notes without permission, forging, altering or duplicating school or teacher documents or signatures, plagiarism and text messaging regarding test data or information.
+Review and reteach expectations.
 Credit loss for assignment/test/project.
 Document in database.
 Contact parent.
 Review and reteach expectations.
 Credit loss for assignment/test/project.
 Loss of privileges.
 Possible parent/teacher conference.
 Document in database.
 Contact parent.
 Review and reteach expectations.
-Referral administration.
-Docum in data base.
+Referral t administration.
+Docume in data base.
 Possible one to five-day suspension.
 Possible S referral.
-Contact parer ELECTRONIC DE\ /ICES Be Responsible Under direct teacher supervision, students may bring electronic devices for instructional purposes if they choose.
+Contact paren ELECTRONIC DE /ICES Be Responsible Under direct teacher supervision, students may bring electronic devices for instructional purposes if they choose.
 When electronic devices are found to be disruptive to the learning environment, they may be confiscated.
 School not responsible for loss/theft/damage of personal electronic devices.
 Review and reteach expectations.
 Document in data base.
 Contact parent if necessary.
 Review and reteach expectations.
 Device confiscated to be picked up by student at the end of the day.
 Document in data base.
 Contact parent.
 Review and reteach expectations.
 Device confiscated to be picked up by parent at the end the day.
 Document in data base.
 Loss of dev privileges (time to be determined).
 Contact INTERNET SAF ETY Be Responsible; Be Safe All students will adhere to the MVUSD Acceptable Use Policy.
 Review and reteach expectations.
 Document in data base.
 Contact parent if necessary.
 Review and reteach expectations.
 Loss of privileges.
 Document in data base.
 Contact parent.
 Review and reteach expectations.
 Referral administration.
-Docum in data base.
+Docume in data base.
 Contact parent.
-DRESS CODI Be Responsible All students will dress in compliance with the Dress Code.
-Student dress must not be disruptive to the learning environment.
+DRESS CODI E Be Responsible All students will dress in compliance with the Dress Code.
+Student dress must no be disruptive to the learning environment.
 See Dress Code in the school's Studen Handbook for details.
 Review and reteach expectations.
 Loss of privileges.
 Document in data base.
 Contact parent.
 Review and reteach expectations.
 Referral administration.
-Docum in data base.
+Docum- in data base.
 Contact parent.